-Why not reward yourself for your hard work by ordering a Butterfly Habitat sign to display near your soon-to-be native wildflower garden swarming with pollinators?
-You can purchase a sign through the Texas Butterfly Ranch.
-Not only does it make your garden look very official, it can inspire your neighbors to add pollinator plants to their yards too!
+Why not reward yourself for your hard work by ordering a Native Plant Garden sign or a Pollinator Garden sign to display near your soon-to-be native wildflower garden swarming with pollinators?
+Not only does it make your garden look very official, it can inspire your neighbors to add native pollinator plants to their yards too!

 - Time it right (fall is often the best time to plant wildflower seeds, but there are some varieties you can plant in the spring!)